Irish Soda Bread

 - Bake for 25 to 35 minutes, until light brown and bread feels more hollow than heavy.

 - Coat with sugar water by brushing it over the tops.

 - Microwave 1/3 cup sugar with 2 tbsp. water.

 - Cover with damp towel to keep moist and eat within 24 hours of baking!

-*You can make buttermilk by mixing .25 cup lemon juice in with a cup of milk.
+*You can make buttermilk by mixing .25 cup lemon juice in with 1.5 cups of milk.